|DR ARIC SIGMAN |

 Dr Sigman comes from a medical family of three generations of professors of surgery.
 His grandfather was a professor of urology and his father was Dean of the University of Connecticut School of Medicine.
 One of his brothers is Chairman of the Division of Urology at Brown University Medical School in Rhode Island, Professor of Surgery, Professor of Pathology and Laboratory Medicine and Chief of Urology at its teaching hospitals.
 Another brother is a professor at Columbia University in New York, where he is Director of the Center for Applied Probability and Director of Undergraduate Programs.

 Dr Sigman travels abroad frequently to observe various cultures, often volunteer teaching.
-Countries include North Korea, Turkmenistan, Republic of Congo, Bhutan, Mali, Borneo, Tonga, Myanmar (Burma), Irian Jaya (West Papua), Laos, Iran, Vietnam, Bolivia, Burkina Faso, Far Eastern Siberia, Sumatra, South Korea, Cambodia, Chile, Philippines, Jordan and Mongolia and others.
+Countries include North Korea, Turkmenistan, Republic of Congo, Bhutan, Mali, Borneo, Tonga, Myanmar (Burma), Irian Jaya (West Papua), Laos, Iran, Vietnam, Bolivia, Burkina Faso, Far Eastern Siberia, Sumatra, South Korea, Cambodia, Chile, Philippines, Jordan, Mongolia, Japan, China and India.
 Click here to see photos.

 Book Review in medical journal Alcohol